List of resident commissioners and governors of the Solomon Islands: Governors of the Solomon Islands (1953–1978)

-From 3 July 1952, Fiji (and Tonga) separated from the BWPT.
-A separate High Commissioner for the Western Pacific was appointed.
+From 3 July 1952, Fiji and Tonga were removed from the jurisdiction of the Western Pacific High Commission.
 The High Commissioner remained temporarily based in Fiji, but moved to Honiara, British Solomon Islands, at the end of 1952, and from 1 January 1953, the role was combined with that of the Governor of the Solomon Islands.
 On 1 January 1972, the Gilbert and Ellice Islands separated with their own governor.
-On 2 January 1976, after nearly all had been given separate statehood, the office of High Commissioner and the entity of the BWPT were abolished.
+On 2 January 1976, after nearly all had been given separate statehood, the High Commission was abolished.